MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/theory/assess/estimate.md

 # Estimate Cloud Costs

 During migration, there are a number of factors that will impact decisions and execution activities.
-In this article, we will discuss various options for estimating cloud costs and help understand which of those options are best for the reader.
+This article discusses various options for estimating cloud costs to help understand which of those options are best for the reader.

 ## Digital Estate Size

 As with other decisions, the size of the digital estate will directly impact decisions.
 Migrations that involve less that 250 VMs can be estimated more easily that migrations of 10,000+ VMs.
-For 1,000 unit digital estates, its still possible to break down an estimate into 4-5 actionable iterations making the estimation process manageable.
+For 1,000+ unit digital estates, its still possible to break down an estimate into 4-5 actionable iterations making the estimation process manageable.

 If the digital estate size is under 1,000 VMs, a tool like [Azure Migrate](/azure/migrate/migrate-overview) is likely sufficient to gather data on the inventory and forecast costs.
 Additional cost estimate tooling options are described in the article on [digital estate cost calculations](../../../digital-estate/calculate.md).